Spanish Royal Family Honours the Duke of Suárez

 A memorial mass will be celebrated on March 31st at the Santa María la Real de La Almudena Cathedral in Madrid, which will be attended by the King, Queen and Royal Family.

-The Dukedom of Suárez was inherited by Suárez’s granddaughter, Alejandra Romero Suárez.Filed under Spanish Royals
+The Dukedom of Suárez was inherited by Suárez’s granddaughter, Alejandra Romero Suárez.Filed under Spain

-Tagged Adolfo Suárez Duke of Suárez, Biography, Death, Felipe VI, Funeral, Infanta Elena, Juan Carlos I, Queen Letizia, Queen Sofia, Royal Orders.
+Tagged Adolfo Suárez Duke of Suárez, Biography, Death, Felipe VI of Spain, Funeral, Infanta Elena Duchess of Lugo, Juan Carlos I of Spain, Orders, Queen Letizia of Spain, Queen Sofia of Spain.